raptor793/rubik-cube/README.md

 ## Rubik's Cube in Flat View:

-The program is build using WPF for Windows.
+The program is build using WPF.

 ## Requirements:

 Visual Studio 2022 Community Edition
 .Net 8

-Also you need to have this installed for .Net desktop development
+Also you need to have this installed from the Visual Studio Installer

 ![Desktop Development](https://github.com/user-attachments/assets/4bf1ad88-73fa-416e-be28-d4da4581b795)